Traceability from farm to fashion, on a whole new-level

 Danielle is on a mission to help close the loop between the fashion world, its raw fibres and the future generations of consumers.

-“Cotton is the most loved fibre in the world, but it often gets a bad wrap, albeit often unjustified!”
+“Cotton is the most loved fibre in the world, but it often gets a bad rap, albeit often unjustified!”

-“This technology will actually reveal a lot of truth about the fibers people are using and how business models go forward.”
+“This technology will actually reveal a lot of truth about the fibres people are using and how business models go forward.”

 Every time the fibre, fabric or garment passes through the supply chain it is scanned, capturing valuable environmental, ethical and GPS location data.

 This digital story begins on farm when the cotton is picked, at “Keytah”, then scannable, yet minute luminescent pigments are embedded in the cotton ginning process, at Moree’s Wathagar Ginning Company.
 A small handheld FibreTrace scanning device then validates the cotton fibre, as it’s baled up, and uploads information to their platform.